 These days, video conferencing and virtual calls have all but replaced in-person staff meetings, family get-togethers, and happy hours with friends.
 However, just as in the real world, not everyone is able to make every scheduled meeting.
 Plus, there are others who want to be able to rewatch or relive get-togethers at a later time.
-Thankfully, there is an easy way to record your Google Meet sessions for posterity.
-We'll show you how in the steps below.
+So we'll show you how easy it is to record your Google Meet sessions for posterity in the steps below.

 How to record a Google Meet session

-- From a Google Meet session, click on the three-dot menu at the bottom right of the screen.
+- From a Google Meet session, click on the three-dot menu at the bottom center of the screen.

-- Once you have their consent, click Accept.
+- Once you have their consent, click Start.

 A recording of the Google Meet session will be saved to your Google Drive.